Whatever they're looking at, there's only one proper response: "Oh, crap."

 Hellboy promises not to Kill Nuada, as he knows it would kill his sister, who his friend Abe is in love with.
 However he didn't say anything about not kicking his ass, which he does with glee.

 Fantastic Racism: Hellboy experiences hatred and prejudice.
-He also takes an immediate dislike towards Krauss in The Golden Army, which he claims is because Germans make him "nervous".
+He also takes an immediate dislike towards Krauss, which he claims is because Germans make him "nervous".
 Given how he first came to this dimension and Kroenen in the previous film, is there any wonder why?
 And Prince Nuada doesn't view humans in a favorable light because of their wanton destruction of the environment.

 Fertile Blood: When the plant elemental is killed, its blood blankets the city and sprouts moss, grass, and flowers.